0

 Multiple locations across London

-Flat Iron have broadly been responsible for making the steak dinner available to all with their titular flat iron steak.
-It's just £14 right now and that's only a few more quid more than the price they launched with many years ago.
-In addition that, there are always more special cuts to look out for on the blackboard menu.
+Originally launched by Charlie Carroll (now co-owner of The Devonshire), Flat Iron have broadly been responsible for making the steak dinner available to all with their titular flat iron steak.
+That's just £15 right now which is only a little more than the price they launched with many years ago.
+In addition to the flat iron, there are always more special cuts to look out for on the blackboard menu.
+They're adding more steakhouses, but on busy nights it's always worth booking well ahead.
+The burger here is definitely worth a look, and you'll also get free soft-serve ice cream to finish up.

 Guinea Grill